 It’s likely that people are going to bring gifts to the baby shower – being as that is what this is all, on the face of it, about – so you should make sure that you have a good way of organising these when they arrive.
 If you want to prevent any sort of duplicates, you could get together a list of gifts that the mother would enjoy receiving.

 But what present to present we hear you ask?
 A practical present is a great place to start; something that is essential to a new parent like a breast pump, overnight diapers or baby blankets are all good ideas – you can read the buying guides from babygoss for some more ideas for useful gifts.
-Should you wish to give something a little less practical and are in need for inspiration, you should take a look at the East of India range from Edora and you’ll find at least one item which would be perfect for a baby shower, such as some little trinkets to give to the mother and memory boxes to fill with keepsakes.
+Should you wish to give something a little less practical and are in need for inspiration, you should take a look at the East of India range from Edora, here you’ll find plenty of item which would be perfect for a baby shower, such as some little trinkets to give to the mother and memory boxes to fill with keepsakes.

 Organised fun.
 You either love it or you hate it.
 While we firmly reside in the latter group and are secretly envious of people who genuinely enjoy getting stuck in, baby showers are one of those events where some sort of game is expected.
 While we recommend avoiding toilet humor games such as filling a potty with prosecco and ‘downing it’ – urgh- which isn’t fun for anyone, especially for the expectant mother who can’t get sloshed herself, there are some games which strike a more suitable tone.
 We thing ‘guess the baby food’ is a good one.